FuzionView/FV-Docs/source/SystemOperator.rst

 Ticket Types
 ^^^^^^^^^^^^^

-The ticket type is used to visually indicate the urgency of a ticket, which is used in planning response time.
+The Ticket Type is used to visually indicate the urgency of a ticket, which is used in planning response time.
 The current options are Normal and Emergency.
 Emergency tickets display with the ticket number in red.

 .. figure:: /_static/SOAdmin8_TicketTypes1.png